woossi0/suite/docs/usermanual/source/dataadmin/pointcloud/install.rst

 Ubuntu Linux
 ------------

 A package for Ubuntu Linux is available called ``postgresql-9.3-pointcloud``.
-It can be installed via standard package management, assuming the OpenGeo Suite repository has been added.
+It can be installed via standard package management, assuming the Boundless Suite repository has been added.
 (See the :ref:`Ubuntu installation page <intro.installation.ubuntu.install>` for more information.)

 .. code-block:: console